Learning-Dashboard/LD-eval/README.md

 After build, you'll find the generated jar in the target folder.

 ## Model validation
-Before the evaluation of a project starts, LD-eval performs a basic evaluation of the qualtity model.
+Before the evaluation of a project starts, LD-eval performs a basic evaluation of the quality model.
 A warning is logged in the following cases:

-+ A metrics-query mentions a factor in the factors-property, but the factor isn't defined in the factors.properties file.
++ A factor mentions a metric in the factors.properties file, but the metric isn't defined in the \<metric\>.properties file.

-+ A factor mentioned in a metric is not enabled.
++ A factor is influenced by a metric which is not enabled.

-+ A factor is defined in factors.properties, but not mentioned in any metrics-query.
++ A factor is defined in factors.properties, but not influenced by any metric.

-+ An indicator is mentioned in the indicators-property of a defined factor, but is not defined in the indicators.properties file.
++ An indicator mentions a factor in the indicators.properties file, but the factor isn't defined in the factors.properties file.

-+ An indicator is mentioned in the indicators-property of a defined factor, but is not enabled.
++ An indicator is influenced by a factor which is not enabled.

-+ An indicator is defined in indicators.properties, but it is not mentioned in any indicators-property of the defined factors.
++ An indicator is defined in indicators.properties, but not influenced by any factor.

 ## Built With